 Even though Bloomberg’s net worth has slightly declined per January 1, 2021, from $55.5 billion to $54.9 billion.

-Other than becoming famous with the Bloomberg group of businesses, Bloomberg also owns properties in the Washington D.C. and Burlington, Vermont.
+Other than becoming famous with the Bloomberg group of businesses, Bloomberg also owns properties in Washington D.C. and Burlington, Vermont.

-In the New York City alone, where Bloomberg pays his taxes, he has eight other homes.
+In New York City alone, where Bloomberg pays his taxes, he has eight other homes.
 The properties Bloomberg has and owns don’t stop in the U.S. In fact, he also owns properties in London, Florida, Colorado, and Bermuda.
-The Lake Champlain also becomes his home for the summer holiday.
+Lake Champlain also becomes his home for the summer holiday.

 Bloomberg is also known as a philanthropist who is interested in the environment and public health issues as noted in Bloomberg Philanthropies official website.
 Lately, he initiates more than $5 million responses to the COVID-19 pandemic outbreak.